 Before you can go ahead and create your own automations, it’s important to learn the basics.
 To explore these, let’s have a look at the following example home automation rule:

 (trigger) When Paulus arrives home (condition) and it is after sunset: (action) Turn the lights in the living room on

 The first line is the trigger of the automation rule.
 Triggers describe events that should trigger the automation rule.
 In this case, it is a person arriving home, which can be observed in Home Assistant by observing the state of Paulus changing from ‘not_home’ to ‘home’.

 The second line is the condition.
 Conditions are optional tests that can limit an automation rule to only work in your specific use cases.
 A condition will test against the current state of the system.
 This includes the current time, devices, people and other things like the sun.
 In this case, we only want to act when the sun has set.

 The third part is the action, which will be performed when a rule is triggered and all conditions are met.
 For example, it can turn a light on, set the temperature on your thermostat or activate a scene.

 Automation rules interact directly with the internal state of Home Assistant, so you’ll need to familiarize yourself with it.
 Home Assistant exposes its current state via the developer tools.
 These are available at the bottom of the sidebar in the frontend.
-The icon will show all currently available states.
+Developer Tools -> States will show all currently available states.
 An entity can be anything.
 A light, a switch, a person and even the sun.
 A state consists of the following parts: